 - Ask yourself how you're feeling?
 Public Health Wales' support and advice may help - Take regular breaks and eat away from your desk - Whilst on calls, take the opportunity to turn it into a standing or walking meeting - Take time to reflect and ensure colleagues' mental well-being is also being looked after.
-The Health and Care Professions Council has produced a reflective practice guide which is useful in supporting this.

-Reflective practice | (hcpc-uk.org) - Work with compassion.
-Here's a useful toolkit from the Samaritans that can help - ♦ Take time to be physically active every day
+The Chartered Institute of Personnel and Development has produced a reflective practice guide which is useful in supporting this - Work with compassion.
+Here's a useful toolkit from the Samaritans that can help - Fake time to be physically active every day - C